-Preliminary Subsurface Exploration, Geotech Laboratory Testing and Geotechnical Engineering and Analysis for the Proposed Fire Station Engine Co.
-115 Project located at Site 'B' near NWC of 119th St. and Morgan St., Chicago, Illinois SEECO Job No. 12060G
+This geotechnical report is the final geotechnical report for this project and is the follow-up geotechnical report to the previously prepared preliminary geotechnical report prepared by SEECO Consultants, Inc. titled 'Preliminary Subsurface Exploration, Geotech Laboratory Testing and Geotechnical Engineering and Analysis for the Proposed Fire Station Engine Co.
+115 Project located at Site 'B' near NWC of 119th St. and Morgan St., Chicago, Illinois' dated October 31, 2018 with SEECO Job No. 12060G.